List of bilateral free trade agreements

-This is list of free-trade agreements between two sides, where each side could be a country (or other customs territory), a trade bloc or an informal group of countries.
+A bilateral free trade agreement is between two sides, where each side could be a country (or other customs territory), a trade bloc or an informal group of countries, and creates a free trade area.

-Note: Every customs union, common market, economic union, customs and monetary union and economic and monetary union is also a free-trade area.

-For fully multilateral agreements (not included below) see: List of multilateral free-trade agreements.
+Note that every customs union, common market, economic union, customs and monetary union and economic and monetary union is also a free trade area, and there are several fully multilateral free trade agreements not included below.

-For a general explanation, see free-trade area.

 Operating agreements

 List of agreements between two states, two blocs or a bloc and a state.

 Afghanistan

-Afghanistan has bilateral agreements with the following countries and blocs:
+Afghanistan has bilateral agreements with the following countries: